openkfw/Oscar/doc/data-structures/config-files.md

 ### Attributes explained
 **referenceId**: unique id for the layer, the layer will be referred by this value,
-**geoReferenceId**: unique 'referenceId' of geojson from geoData.yml,
-**category**: each layer can be organised into category based on data.
+**geoReferenceId**: unique 'referenceId' of geodata file from geoData.yml, **category**: each layer can be organised into category based on data.
 In current version, validation allows only one of following: 'Baseline data', 'Health facilities' or 'Covid-19'.
 **title**: name of the layer in layers menu in UI **layerType**: the application accepts multiple types of geographical data.
 Either the country is divided in areas ('regions') or there are only coordinates for places ('points').
 It can also have just specific geometrical objects in 'geometry' layers or even combination of points and geometry in 'combined' layer.
 In case there are multiple sources, the overall layer is 'group' and it has 'layers' array with multiple layers of the other types.